songzhenhe/tectoplot/README.md

 * Are you installing tectoplot from the Github repository?
 * Are you installing tectoplot-examples from the Github repository?

-Which directories will you install tectoplot and it's data folder into?
+Do you know which directories you want to install tectoplot and it's data folder into?

 |Directory | Default path |
 |---|---|